"...live deep and suck out all the marrow of life..." then wash it all down with a homebrew! (Henry David Thoreau and Mob Barley)

 If you need a little inspiration about homebrewing, check out this video...

-2. I've become an affiliate for MoreBeer.com, one of my favorite online homebrew supply stores.
+To help pay the internet bills, I've become an affiliate for MoreBeer.com, one of my favorite online homebrew supply stores.
 Many of the bold underlined links go to products on the MoreBeer.com website.
-By hovering your mouse over the link you will be able to see where the link goes.
 All these links open in another window to the MoreBeer.com website.
-If you are thinking of purchasing any of your homebrew supplies online, I highly recommend MoreBeer.com.
-Not only do they offer great products and customer service, they sponsor The Brewing Network which helps countless homebrewers improve their brewing skills.
-Plese click on the links and buy something.
+If you are thinking of purchasing any of your homebrew supplies online, I highly recommend MoreBeer.
 I get a small commission that I use to keep the website going.
 Cheers!!